waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 2.  **Rigorous Testing:** After any modification, a tool must be subjected to a battery of tests to confirm the fix and check for unintended side effects.
 A single successful use case is not sufficient proof of correctness.
 3.  **Iterative Refinement:** Assume that multiple, independent bugs may exist.
 If a tool fails after a fix, a new, unrelated bug is the most likely cause.
 The debugging process must be iterative and persistent.

-### B. Pathfinder Tool (FUNCTIONAL)
+### B. Pathfinder Tool (UNDER REPAIR)
-*   **Status:** The tool is working correctly.
-My repeated failures to trust its output were a major process violation.
+*   **Status:** The tool is critically flawed.
+It has repeatedly generated invalid paths or failed to find obvious ones.
+It is currently unreliable and must be validated before further use.
 *   **Incident Log:**
+    *   **TeamRocketBaseB3F (Failure 1):** Generated a path through a solid WALL tile at (21, 15).
+    *   **TeamRocketBaseB3F (Failure 2):** Generated a path through a solid WALL tile at (18, 11).
+    *   **TeamRocketBaseB3F (Failure 3 & 4):** Returned 'No path found' for a simple, visually unobstructed path from (15, 12) to (10, 10).
+Debugging revealed a flawed A* implementation.
     *   **TeamRocketBaseB2F:** The tool correctly identified an impassable wall at Y=12 that I had failed to see.
-    *   **TeamRocketBaseB3F:** The tool correctly identified an impassable WALL tile at (15, 8).
-I spent multiple turns debugging a functional tool because my own visual assessment of the map was wrong.
+    *   **TeamRocketBaseB3F (Old):** The tool correctly identified an impassable WALL tile at (15, 8).
-    *   **TeamRocketBaseB3F (Partitioned Map):** The tool's repeated failure to find a path between the eastern and western corridors confirmed that this floor is partitioned.
-My manual path tracing was flawed.
-The tool correctly identified that the sections are not connected on this floor.
+    *   **TeamRocketBaseB3F (Partitioned Map - Old):** The tool's repeated failure to find a path between the eastern and western corridors confirmed that this floor is partitioned.
-*   **Action Plan:** I must trust the output of my validated tools over my own intuition.
-The `tool_debugger_agent` was critical in diagnosing my own flawed perception, not a flaw in the tool.
+*   **Action Plan:** The tool has undergone multiple debugging cycles.
+The latest fix addresses a core A* logic flaw.
+I MUST validate this fix with a simple path test before trusting it for any navigation.

 ### C. Future Automation & Development Queue
 1.  **Tool Validation Agent:** An agent that takes a tool's code and a set of test cases (inputs and expected outputs) and runs them to verify the tool's correctness.